HOW IT WORKS

 Stamped concrete is “stamped” to look like stone, wood, brick, and other materials.
 Each home receives a custom installation process that’s tailored to the owner’s unique needs.
-Here is a basic overview of how stamped concrete works:
+Here is a basic overview of how stamped concrete, including slate stamped concrete, works:

 - Get a consultation to evaluate the scope of the project.

 - Review a booklet of colors and stamping designs to create a custom plan for your stamped concrete.

 - Pour the base concrete on site.
 Then add a secondary accent color to the surface.

 - Stamp the concrete shortly before it’s fully dry.
 Seal it later to preserve the color.

 So, what is slate stamped concrete?
 In this case, the colors and stamping pattern will align with the look of slate tile.
 If you wanted a different look for stamped concrete, you could customize your selections to fit your aesthetic.